Getting Started

 All imports must be updated from @studs/react to @strongtie/design-system.

 The new package starts at v1.0.0.
-While the API remains largely the same, the version number reflects the new package identity.
+The API remains largely the same.

 What you need to do: